Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/03_scripting_first_script.md

 will call the function every frame and pass it an argument named `delta`, the time elapsed since the last frame.

-Note:

-    Games work by rendering many images per second, each called a frame, and they do so in a loop.
+Note: Games work by rendering many images per second, each called a frame, and they do so in a loop.
 We measure the rate at which a game produces images in Frames Per Second (FPS).
 Most games aim for 60 FPS, although you might find figures like 30 FPS on slower mobile devices or 90 to 240 for virtual reality games.

 The engine and game developers do their best to update the game world and render images at a constant time interval, but there are always small variations in frame render times.
 That's why the engine provides us with this delta time value, making our motion independent of our framerate.

 At the bottom of the script, define the function:

-gdscript GDScript

 ```
 func _process(delta):